 - Hypertension – High blood pressure ()

 - Edema – Fluid retention.
-Swelling may be evident in face, hands, feet and abdomen.
+Swelling may be evident in the face, hands, feet, and abdomen.

-Generally diagnosis starts with urine examination followed by tests based on the signs & symptoms
+Generally, diagnosis starts with a urine examination followed by tests based on the signs & symptoms

 - Blood tests investigating the cause, including FBC, inflammatory markers, and special tests (including ASLO, ANCA, Anti-GBM, Complement levels, Antinuclear antibodies)